18 Mile Creek, NY

 A few hours into the dig, we all realized, perhaps no one will find a complete Eurypterid this trip.
 Sadly, when we left, our suspicions were confirmed; only pieces were found.
 Everyone found lots of heads, and body segments, but no whole ones… Maybe next time!

-On Saturday, we got up early to hit 18-mile creek.
-On the walk to the collecting area, we all stepped on or over a mass trilobite mortality plate.
+On Saturday, we got up early to hit 18-mile creek fossil area.
+On the walk to the fossil collecting area, we all stepped on or over a mass trilobite mortality plate.
 Luckily, after everyone else walked on or over it, Wrong Way Rob looked down and spied a trilo, then two, then three, then four, then five, then… He spent most the day attempting to take the plate out of the surrounding matrix.
 By days end, the plate was broke in a few major pieces, but had a total of over 10 complete decent sized bugs on it.
 I believe he may get it professionally prepped.
 Everyone else did fairly well.
-We all found whole enrolled ones, and some of us found some nice prone ones.
+We all found whole enrolled trilobite fossils, and some of us found some nice prone trilobites.
 Toward the end of the day, some of us scouted out other sections along 18-mile creek with little success.

 Roy with a mischievous looking grin